bdrhoa/TangoCard_Java_SDK/README.md

 <a name="sdk_error_handling"></a>
 # SDK Error Handling #

-The Tango Card Service API SDK handles its errors by throwing the following exceptions:
+The Tango Card Java SDK handles its errors by throwing the following exceptions:

 * Custom `tangocard.sdk.service.TangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
 * Custom `tangocard.sdk.common.TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.